Board of Directors

 Member-at-Large

 Valerie is a restoration botanist and native plant conservation advocate with a keen interest in pollination networks.
-She is a founding member (and current treasurer) of the Kootenay Native Plant Society, is fascinated by the complexity of plant-pollinator relationships, and is involved in numerous restoration projects with a pollinator focus.
+She lives in Nelson BC and is a founding member (and current treasurer) of the Kootenay Native Plant Society.
+She is fascinated by complexity of plant-pollinator relationships, and is involved in numerous restoration projects with a pollinator focus.

 Maureen Marriott